PolymicroDev/Encrypting-tool-windows/README.md

 # Encrypting-tool-windows
 An encryptor tool with an interactive windows form.
-It is able to encrypt every existing file
+It is able to encrypt every existing file in the desired folder.

 Requirements, tools that need to be installed:
 - Windows OS